 Below are a few examples of the difference between data analysis and analytics for specific marketing use cases:

 While analytics is the method needed to better predict customer behaviors, analysis is the process required to answer key strategic questions, and both are important to the marketer.

 By combining analytics and analysis, marketers can achieve a better understanding of their customers.
 Using analytics to dissect customer data, you can identify behaviors and trends and formulate more relevant, targeted offers and communications to address those trends.
 With analysis, marketers are able to evaluate the results of their efforts and apply these insights to determine success or make changes.
 As an organization, are you doing analysis, analytics, or both?
 If you are just doing analysis, considering looking at pilot projects you could run to test your analytics capabilities.

-Dr. Santanu Guha, a trade analytics and ROI optimization consultant for Clarkston Consulting, was a key contributor to this research.
+Dr. Santanu Guha, a trade analytics and ROI optimization consultant, was a key contributor to this research.